DIN connector: Analog audio

-This interface was rare outside products for the European market, and has progressively disappeared on new equipment, both in Europe and worldwide, since the 1980s, in favour of RCA connectors.
-Non-European products intended for the European market commonly combined both DIN and RCA connectors, with cassette decks having both and amplifiers/receivers commonly having RCA connectors for everything and an additional 5-pin DIN connector for at least one tape connection, usually in parallel with a set of RCA connector for the same input/output.
+This interface was rare outside products for the European market, and from the 1980s progressively disappeared on new equipment, both in Europe and worldwide, in favour of RCA connectors.
+Non-European products intended for the European market commonly combined both DIN and RCA connectors, with cassette decks having both types and amplifiers/receivers commonly having RCA connectors for everything and an additional 5-pin DIN connector for at least one tape machine, usually in parallel with a set of RCA connectors for the same input/output.

 Other uses

 The 5/180° connectors are commonly used for: